PyconUK/2015.pyconuk.org/README.rst

 PyconUK website
 ===============

 This is the website for PyconUK.
-It is hosted via GitHub pages and available via http://pyconuk.org/.
+It is hosted via GitHub Pages and available via http://pyconuk.org/.

 We welcome pull requests for improvements!